cramatt/stomp-websockets/README.md

 - Avoid reinventing the wheel.
 - How do other folks connect Spring server and JS client via WebSockets?
-- How messages should be structured?
-For example, I’m very familiar with the SailsJS socket pattern which emulates rest endpoints in something called Resourceful Pub/Sub.
+- How should messages should be structured? (ex: "I’m very familiar with the SailsJS socket pattern which emulates rest endpoints in something called Resourceful Pub/Sub.
 Internally they call this pattern HTTP sim or "virtual request interpretation" (VRI for short).
-- If “rooms” and “Channels” are supported (similar to socket.io and other javascript implementations)?
+- If “Rooms” and “Channels” are supported (similar to socket.io and other javascript implementations)?
-- If it makes sense to use https://github.com/beevelop/ng-stomp.
+- Does it make sense to use https://github.com/beevelop/ng-stomp ?
 - How I might setup a simple NodeJS server to simulate the Spring stomp interface?
 - Use Angular to get access to our wealth of components already developed.